 - Aircraft: You’re much less likely to receive an upgrade to first class on an A319 (with only 8 seats in the cabin) than you are on a 787 with 20+ seats available (granted, most wide-body aircraft don’t fly these shorter routes)

-- Cities: JFK is a much easier upgrade than LaGuardia, for example, since American is not really using JFK as a connecting hub
+- Cities: JFK is a much easier upgrade than LaGuardia, for example, since American doesn’t really use JFK as a connecting hub

 As a Gold member, you can’t confirm onto another flight for free — but you can standby for free.
 Standby includes flights both earlier and later than your original flight; if you want to standby on a later flight, notify American in advance so your reservation doesn’t cancel.
 All passengers can standby for an earlier flight for free — the real value is in standing by for a later flight for free, which you can do as a Gold member.